cryptrunner49/zscript/CONTRIBUTING.md

-# Contributing to the Seed Language Project
+# Contributing to the SPYScript Project

-Thank you for your interest in contributing to the Seed Language Project!
+Thank you for your interest in contributing to the SPYScript Project!
 We welcome contributions from the community to enhance the language, its documentation, and examples.
 This guide outlines how you can get involved, from reporting issues to submitting code changes.

 ---